shrimqy/Sefirah/README.md

 1. **Download and Install the [Android app](https://github.com/shrimqy/Sefirah-Android)**

 2. **Setting Up**:
-    - On the Android devicem, allow the necessary permissions on the onboarding page. (**Note:** Allow restricted settings from App Info after attempting to grant notification access or accessibility permission, as Android blocks side-loaded apps from requesting sensitive permissions.)
+    - On the Android device, allow the necessary permissions on the onboarding page. (**Note:** Allow restricted settings from App Info after attempting to grant notification access or accessibility permission, as Android blocks side-loaded apps from requesting sensitive permissions.)
     - Ensure both your Android device and Windows PC are connected to the same network.
     - Launch the app on your Windows PC and wait for the devices to show up on both.
     - Initiate the connection on your Android device using either manual connect or auto connect.
 Manual connect is faster, while auto connect takes a bit more time to determine which IP address works for you.